 Fear of Being Different

 Another reason people resist change is because they fear being different from everyone else.
 The worst thing I hear from organizations is “that’s the way it’s always been done”.
 As an outsider I can instantly see when something doesn’t make good common sense.
 As an outsider I can question those things without fear of retribution.
 But for those in the organization who have to live with those bad choices every day, sometimes it’s safer just to go along and not rock the boat.
-It takes courage to buck the trend and stand up for change.
+It takes courage to buck the trend and stand up for change, but being different is what helps create your competitive advantage.
+True innovators who are willing to stand out from the crowd and be different are the ones who rise to the top.

 Not in Their Best Interest